nLab limited principle of omniscience

 Definition

-The limited principle of omniscience (LPOLPO) states that the existential quantification of any decidable proposition is again decidable.
+The limited principle of omniscience (LPOLPO) states that the existential quantification of any decidable proposition on the natural numbers is again decidable.
 That is,

 or equivalently